IT service management (ITSM) is increasingly important in today’s — and tomorrow’s — digital world.

 If yes, you’re not alone.

-In a recent survey of IT professionals, commissioned by Cprime and Appfire, we discovered that, despite the numerous benefits, many companies have yet to adopt ITSM automation.
-(Another surprise: 76% of organizations surveyed are not completely satisfied with their ITSM processes.
-Check out the full report for details!)
+In a recent survey of IT professionals, commissioned by Cprime and Appfire, we discovered that less than half of organizations surveyed have implemented automation in their ITSM processes — and a staggering 76% of organizations aren’t completely satisfied with their ITSM processes.

-According to survey respondents, the top obstacles to adopting automation are:
+According to survey respondents, the top obstacles to adopting ITSM automation are:

 - The need to train employees on new processes